E-Shiels/appointments/notes.md

 5. Your application must provide standard user authentication, including signup, login, logout, and passwords. - Yes

 6. Your authentication system must also allow login from some other service.
-Facebook, Twitter, Foursquare, Github, etc... - Waiting until the end
+Facebook, Twitter, Foursquare, Github, etc... - Yes

 7. You must include and make use of a nested resource with the appropriate RESTful URLs. - Yes

- - You must include a nested new route with form that relates to the parent resource - doctors/:id/appointments/new - SPECIFY LOCATION
+ - You must include a nested new route with form that relates to the parent resource - doctors/:id/appointments/new

- -  You must include a nested index or show route - doctors/:id/appointments/:id && patients/:id/appointments/:id - SPECIFY LOCATION
+ -  You must include a nested index or show route - doctors/:id/appointments/:id && patients/:id/appointments/:id

 8. Your forms should correctly display validation errors.
  a.
 Your fields should be enclosed within a fields_with_errors class - Using initializer to do same thing
  b.
 Error messages describing the validation failures must be present within the view. - Yes

-9. Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app. - Working
+9. Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app. - Yes

  - Logic present in your controllers should be encapsulated as methods in your models.